Community season 6

-The sixth and final season of the television comedy series Community premiered on Yahoo!
-Screen on March 17, 2015, with a two-episode premiere, and concluded on June 2, 2015.
-The season consists of 13 episodes released weekly via Yahoo!
-Screen on Tuesdays.
+The sixth and final season of the television sitcom Community premiered on Yahoo Screen on March 17, 2015, with a two-episode premiere, and concluded on June 2, 2015.
+The season consists of 13 episodes released weekly via Yahoo Screen on Tuesdays.
 Yahoo! announced in June 2014 that it had picked up the series for a sixth season after NBC had canceled the series in May 2014.
 The season features the exit of Yvette Nicole Brown in a starring role.
 It also features Paget Brewster and Keith David, who previously made guest appearances in seasons 5 and 3 respectively, returning to the show in new recurring roles, Brewster playing Frankie Dart and David playing Elroy Patashnik.